pivcec/distributed-delivery/README.md

 - Start server with : `npm start`

 - You will be promted to start frontend development server on a port other than 3000

+## Important Notes

+- Mock API server has been updated to allow for CORS requests

+- Nov 1st to Nov 15th will provide data